Olli: Background

 Hein Mevissen and Diederiekje Bok have a history in creating things that help people.
 To give something back to society and convince big brands to do so too.
 Olli was a few times part of a strategy they developed in 2004 and created Olli as a separate brand to generate awareness and in one campaign to generate more traffic and money for Blijdorp Zoo in Rotterdam.

 Copyright infringement

 In 2015, John Doe BV of Olli sued insurance company ASR Nederland in summary proceedings for systematically infringing their copyright.
 ASR Nederland unlawfully used drawings and photos that they retrieved from the Ollimania website and used without permission to sell their insurance policies.
-The judge ruled in John Doe's favor and banned ASR Nederland from using images of Olli for their own benefit any longer.
+The judge ruled in John Doe's favor and banned ASR Nederland from using images of Olli for their benefit any longer.
 John Doe suggested to ASR Nederland to return the Olli's that the insurance company had withheld to Diergaarde Blijdorp.
 ASR Nederland was allowed to decide for itself what to do with the withheld Olli's and chose not to return them to Blijdorp Zoo.